 Day 5 - Ha Long Bay

-This morning, we'll get up bright and early to make our way to the coast.
-At 12pm, we'll board a beautiful boat to head off on a two day exploration of Ha Long Bay and its many hidden treasures.
+Today, we're getting up bright and early to make our way to the coast.
+We'll board a beautiful boat and head off to explore Halong Bay and its endless expanse of rocky jungled islands.

-After settling into your cabin and enjoying a chef prepared 3 course meal, you'll have the opportunity to either visit an ancient cave on one of the islands or go to a fishing village to learn about their traditional way of life.
+After you settle into your cabin at sea and enjoy a chef-prepared 3-course meal, you can choose to either visit an ancient island cave or check out a local fishing village to learn about the traditional Halong way of life.

-That evening, enjoy cocktails on deck while watching the sunset among Ha Long Bay's otherworldly rock formations.
+That evening, enjoy cocktails on deck while watching the sunset floating between Halong Bay's otherworldly rock formations.

 Day 6 - Ha Long Bay

-Wake up early to start your day with a sunrise Tai Chi session on the top deck or sleep in and enjoy a leisurely breakfast on board.
+Wake up early to start your day with a sunrise Tai Chi session on the top deck with one hell of a seaside view, or sleep in and enjoy a leisurely breakfast on board.

-Enjoy a 4-course lunch as we cruise through thousands of limestone islands & islets to find more secluded areas to either swim or kayak.
+After that, it's time for a 4-course lunch as we cruise through thousands of limestone islands and islets in search of more secluded areas to swim, kayak, or soak up the sun.

-That evening, relax on the sundeck with a good book, play cards with your new friends, or chat with the friendly boat staff about their lives in Vietnam.
+That evening, relax on the sundeck with a good book, play cards with your new friends, or chat with the friendly boat staff about their lives in Vietnam over a Bia Hà Nội.

 Day 7 - Hanoi

-We'll arrive in the early afternoon and you’ll have some free time to settle in or explore a bit on your own.
-Our hotel is in the middle of town with easy access to lively, local-filled shops, restaurants, and coffee shops!
+We'll arrive in the early afternoon, and you'll have some free time to settle in or explore a bit on your own.
+Our hotel is in the middle of town, with easy access to lively local shops, restaurants, and cafes!

-At 6pm, hop on the back of a vespa for an exciting ride through Hanoi's different neighborhoods with stops at the most delicious hidden foodie spots in each.
-We'll end the night with cocktails at a Jazz club hidden behind the old opera!
+In the evening, hop on the back of a Vespa for the ride of your life through Hanoi's action-packed neighborhoods with stops at the most delicious in-the-know foodie spots in town.
+We'll end the night with cocktails at a jazz club hidden behind the old opera house!

 Day 8 - Hanoi

-The afternoon is open for you to wander on your own - we highly recommend wandering the old streets of the French Quarter before sitting down for a bowl of delicious pho like the locals.
+The afternoon is open for you to wander on your own; we highly recommend checking out the Ho Chi Minh Mausoleum or wandering the old streets of the French Quarter before sitting down for a bowl of delicious pho like the locals.

-That evening, we'll meet up for farewell drinks to watch the sun set over Hanoi before our farewell dinner.
-The rest of the evening is for you and your new travel crew to enjoy some Saturday night mischief in Vietnam's best nightlife city :)
+That evening, we'll meet up for drinks to watch the sun set over Hanoi before our farewell dinner.
+The rest of the evening is for you and your new travel crew to enjoy some Saturday night mischief in Vietnam's hustling and bustling capital:)

 Day 9 - Hanoi